lyft/cartography/docs/setup/install.md

 	    You can view a full list of Cartography's CLI arguments by running `cartography --help`

 		The sync will pull data from your configured accounts and ingest data to Neo4j!
 This process might take a long time if your account has a lot of assets.

-## Docker Deploys
-1. Ensure that the docker daemon is installed in running.
-2. Ensure that the following environment variables are set in the shell
-	- AWS_ACCESS_KEY_ID
-	- AWS_SECRET_ACCESS_KEY
-	- AWS_SESSION_TOKEN
-	- NEO4J_USERNAME (If this is the first time you are deploying cartography, then this value must be `neo4j`.)
-	- NEO4J_PASSWORD
-3. Run `docker-compose build`
-4. Run `docker-compose up`